Treat Generalized Anxiety Disorder By Healing Underlying Emotional Trauma

 And then there's the physical part.
 With this disorder, you also have sweating, heart palpitations, shortness of breath, stomach problems, tension and headaches.

 The bottom line here is that your physical reactions are out of your control...and it doesn't have to be that way.

 When you heal the emotional wounds behind your fear and claim your righteous anger and sense of justice, you will stand up for yourselfand you won't be scared any more.

 Make up your mind right now to create a new normal for yourself.

-Our approach here is non-medical, so we will look at the causes of generalized anxiety disorder in this way:
+Our approach here is non-medical, so we will look at the causes of anxiety problems in this way:

-To learn more about generalized anxiety disorder from a medical perspective, read this article in the Medical Encyclopedia.
+To learn more about anxiety disorders from a medical perspective, read this article in the Medical Encyclopedia.